 There are three parts to the CDL skills test.
 You must successfully complete the test in this order:

 - Vehicle Inspection Test

 - On-Road Driving Test

-Where can I take the commercial driver's license skills test?
+Where can I take the CDL skills test?

-If you are applying for a commercial driver's license (CDL) you must take your skills test at one of nine designated SCDMV branches Monday through Friday.
+If applying for a CDL, you must take your skills test at one of the following SCDMV branches, Monday through Friday.

 - Columbia - Shop Road

 *Beginning Monday, October 9, 2023, the Charleston Leeds branch offers a new version of the CDL skills test.
 You may schedule your test at the branches that give the modernized test.
 If you begin the CDL skills test at different SCDMV branches, you may not finish the test at the Charleston Leeds, Seneca, Conway or Kingstree branches since the version of the test will be different.